 While there is a plethora of conditions that can be treated with the above-mentioned therapies, here are the most commonly encountered ones.

 - Acute and chronic tendonitis

 - Rotator cuff injuries

 - Tennis/golfer’s elbow injuries

-H2 Health is one the pioneers in combining various physical therapy modalities in one place.
+The H2 Health Family is one the pioneers in combining various physical therapy modalities in one place.
 Our physical therapists and sports medicine specialists are certified in ASTYM, cupping, dry needling, manual therapy, and much more.
 We assure you of a specific treatment and rehab plan for your condition.
 Want to get in the best health in the most cost-effective way?
-Call us today at (800) 699-9395 or request an appointment online for a personalized consultation.
-Find your nearest H2 Health clinic.
+Request an appointment online for a personalized consultation.
+Not all clinics provide the same modalities.
+Find your nearest clinic's full list of services.